 In traditional medicine, noni is considered a natural cure-all and is used to treat colds, flu, diabetes, and high blood pressure, as well as depression and anxiety.
 (35)

 You can buy bottled noni juice or take it in capsule form.

 Magnolia bark (Magnolia officinalis) is a bitter herb used in traditional Chinese medicine for digestive disorders and to treat asthma.
-(30)
+(38)

 It is a relaxant that’s good for stress relief, anxiety, and depression.

 It’s considered a nootropic that protects the brain from oxidation and inflammation.
-(31)
+(39)

-It’s available in capsules, as a liquid extract or dried powder, or as a tea that goes by the name hou po tea.
+This dopamine inhibitor is available in capsules, as a liquid extract or dried powder, or as a tea that goes by the name hou po tea.

 Licorice root (Glycyrrhiza glabra) is mostly known as a popular flavoring used in candy.

 Its botanical name Glycyrrhiza literally means “sweet root.”